It can be a black box for grant seekers. A huge headache for grantmakers.

 This is where you put organizational values into action to determine which organizations will receive funding.
 Grantmakers structure this part of the process differently depending on the size of their organization and the scope of awards being offered.
 Whatever the size of your grantmaking program, there are many ways to make this aspect of the review process fair and equitable.

-Generally, staff review occurs in the earlier phases as the employees of grantmaking organizations toss out incomplete applications, pre-qualify organizations, and accept complete submissions aligned to the funding criteria.
+Generally, staff review occurs in the earlier phases as the employees of grantmaking organizations toss out incomplete applications, pre-qualify organizations, and accept complete applications aligned to the funding criteria.

 Panel review involves a full review of all applications submitted for funding.
 This panel can consist of volunteers, staff, outside experts, and really anyone the grantmaker selects to determine how funding is allocated.
 Remember that a diverse panel is better here as it will result in fairer and more equitable funding decisions.